Meet YOLO26: next-gen vision AI.

 • Directory-based image loading and visualization.

-Yes, you absolutely can.
-The current setup uses Flask with a basic HTML frontend, but you're free to swap in your own HTML or even build something more dynamic with React, Vue, or another frontend framework.
-Flask can easily serve as the backend API for your custom interface.
+Yes.
+The current setup uses Flask with a basic HTML frontend, but you can replace it with your own HTML or build a more dynamic UI with React, Vue, or another frontend framework.
+Flask can serve as the backend API for your custom interface.

-Not directly—but there's a simple workaround.
-You can extract individual frames from your videos (e.g., one every second), treat them as standalone images, and feed those into the system.
+Not directly.
+A simple workaround is to extract individual frames from your videos (e.g., one every second), treat them as standalone images, and feed those into the system.
 This way, the search engine can semantically index visual moments from your videos.

 Comments